Learning Context-Adaptive Task Constraints for Robotic Manipulation: LEARNING ADAPTIVE TASK CONSTRAINTS FROM DEMONSTRATION

-We want to estimate the task constraints $[\mathbf{x},\mathbf{v}]$ (the relative pose and twist of the task frames) and the respective "soft" priorities or \textit{task weights} $\mathbf{w}$ that are required to reproduce the demonstrated task in a given context $\mathbf{\kappa}$.
+We want to estimate the task constraints $(\mathbf{x}(t),\mathbf{v}(t))$ and the respective soft task priorities $\mathbf{w}(t)$ that are required to reproduce the demonstrated task in a given context $\mathbf{\kappa}$.
+Figure~\ref{fig:wbc_overview} shows an overview of the framework including the learning module.
+During user demonstrations, we record the task constraints for each pair of task frames and store them in a data base.
+From a training data set $[\mathbf{\mathcal{K}}, \mathbf{X}, \mathbf{V}]$ we learn a probabilistic model.
+Given a certain context $\kappa$, the model estimates the task constraints $(\mathbf{x}(t), \mathbf{v}(t))$ and associated soft task priorities $\mathbf{w}(t)$ that are required to fulfill a certain task.
+Both, task constraints and priorities, are fed into the constraint-based control framework, which computes the joint velocities that comply with these constraints and sends them to the robot joints.

-To achieve this, we model the joint distribution of context and motion variables $\mathcal{P}(\mathbf{v},\mathbf{x},\mathbf{\kappa})$ as a Dirichlet Process Gaussian Mixture Model (DP-GMM).
-The model parameters $\{\mathbf{\pi}_k,\mathbf{\mu}_k, \mathbf{\Sigma}_k\}_{k=1}^K$ are trained using variational inference, where $K$ is the number of mixture components, $\mathbf{\pi}_k$ are the mixing weights, $\mathbf{\mu}_k$ the means and $\mathbf{\Sigma}_k$ the covariance matrices of the Gaussian distributions.
-In a DP-GMM the mixing weights $\mathbf{\pi}_k$ are modeled as a Dirichlet Process, so that the effective number of mixture components can be inferred from data.
+For estimating task constraints, we learn the joint distribution of context and motion variables $\mathcal{P}(\mathbf{v},\mathbf{x},\mathbf{\kappa})$ as a Dirichlet Process Gaussian Mixture Model (DPGMM) from the recorded data.
+The model parameters $\{\mathbf{\pi}_k,\mathbf{\mu}_k, \mathbf{\Sigma}_k\}_{k=1}^K$ of the GMMs are trained using variational inference, where $K$ is the number of mixture components, $\mathbf{\pi}_k$ are the mixing weights, $\mathbf{\mu}_k$ the means and $\mathbf{\Sigma}_k$ the covariance matrices of the Gaussian distributions.
+In a DPGMM the mixing weights $\mathbf{\pi}_k$ are modeled as a Dirichlet Process, so that the effective number of mixture components can be inferred from data.
 In practice only an upper bound for the number of mixtures must be selected and the algorithm will set some of the mixture weights to near zero.